dannycab/phy481msu/notes/02-slides.md

 4. More than one is correct

 Note:
+* CORRECT ANSWER: D
-Correct answer: D (All are correct forms, but B and C are ready to integrate).
+* All are correct forms, but B and C are ready to integrate.

 </section>